AndrewMaksimchuk/learn_words/README.md

 For first time run in this directory in terminal
 `sudo ./install.bash` for add path to this
-application in global scope and add shell
+application in global scope, add desktop entry
-complition to.
+and add shell complition to.

 After that you can run "learnwords" in terminal.
+Or run from desktop menu.

 ### dictionary.json
 ```